When companies feel stressed

 In the memo, Sundar Pichai says “scarcity breeds clarity” which really resonates with the story I am about to share.

-Back in 2016 I joined a media company.
-Little did I know, I was part of a new product and tech organisation which was created solely to compete with Google and Facebook.
 The reason?
-Media traditionally relied on advertisement revenue but as Google and Facebook knew way more about people, they could deliver targeted advertisements.
-It was a more effective way to reach consumers and yielded a higher bang for buck.
-They ate the media's lunch!
+Media traditionally relied on advertisement revenue but since Google and Facebook knew way more about their users, they could deliver targeted advertisements.
+This was a more effective way to reach consumers and yielded a higher bang for the buck for advertisers.
+Google and Facebook ate the media's lunch!

 But this media company wasn’t going down without a fight.
-Equipped with advice from McKinsey and enjoying deep pockets at the time, it created a new product and tech organisation and filled it with some of the smartest people I had the honour to work with.
-It was there where I first met an actual xoogler (ex-Googler) in the flesh!
-There were many, including the CTO.
-And a few from Facebook, Spotify and other media companies.
+Equipped with advice from McKinsey and enjoying deep pockets at the time, it threw money at the problem and hired some of the smartest people I had the honor to work with.

 The opportunity of defeating the enemy is provided by the enemy himself.